Norens-design/Tuple-Out-Game-Consolidation-Project/README.md

 Then, things will alternate and...you have to see for yourself.
 Just know that getting the same number for all 3 dice when it is your turn will lead to a loss of the game to your opponent.
 That is the "tuple out" if it happens before your opponent can suffer a similar fate, leaving them with more points than you, even if by 1 point only.

 Have fun!
 That is the big rule.

+**Big Version Update**
+There is now a Tuple-Out-Game-Consolidation-Project 2.0 as promised.
+In this version, you can enter yourself into the game.
+Simply enter your name when promoted by the code and you will be warmly greeted.